JuliaReach/LazySets.jl/docs/src/man/convex_hulls.md

 In this section we illustrate the
 [convex hull operation](https://en.wikipedia.org/wiki/Convex_hull).
 We give examples of the symbolic implementation, and the concrete convex hull in low dimensions.
-We show how to test if a point lines in the convex hull of a set of points in the plane using `LazySets`.
+We show how to test if a point lies in the convex hull of a set of points in the plane using `LazySets`.
 Moreover, we give examples of creating convex hull of sets whose vertices are represented as *static* vectors, which can dramatically improve performance in many use cases.
 Finally, we give